 Do you foresee any impact from the spread of COVID-19 impacting the Firm’s ability to trade and manage strategies as a result of any current or potential future business continuity planning (BCP) measures?

 Tortoise has identified critical firm functions, lines of communications and external relationships, and has verified back-up support capabilities for all such functions across teams.
 Tortoise currently has 70 investment professionals and relies on a team approach for portfolio management

 We believe we have adequate resources to continue managing all strategies without impediment.

 Has your BCP plan been activated as a result of COVID-19?
 If so, have there been any material business disruptions as a result?
 If yes, lease describe them.

-At this time, we have asked all employees to work remote unless their position has been identified as "on-site" business critical.
+At this time, we have asked all employees to work remotely and there is no longer a skeleton crew working onsite.
+This will be in effect until the end of April and will be reevaluated as needed.
 There have been no material business disruptions reported.